snowplow-archive/symfony2-paypal-ipn/README.md

     http://{{YOUR DOMAIN}}/ipn/ipn-twig-email-notification

-Note that this email template depends on Twig's [`number_format`] [numberformat] filter, which was added in December 2012 (you may need to update your Twig version to use this).
+Note that the sample email template provided depends on Twig's [`number_format`] [numberformat] filter, which was added in December 2012 (you may need to update your Twig version to use this).
 Don't forget to tell PayPal about your new PayPal IPN URL.

 #### To log orders but not send notifications